leon-thomm/Ryven/docs/README.md

 ### Special Actions

-_The special actions attribute is a dictionary_ holds information about accessible right-click operations which then will automatically be created when right clicking on a node instance.
+_The special actions attribute is a dictionary_ and holds information about accessible right-click operations which then will automatically be created when right clicking on a node instance.
 A possible entry would be

         self.special_actions['pring something'] = {'method': self.action_print_something}